ThomasJButler/CodeCademy---Front-End-Engineer-Course/Film Finder/README.md

-# 🎬 Film Finder
+# 🎬 BingeBuddy

-Film Finder is a dynamic web application that allows users to discover trending movies and TV shows, filter content by genre and minimum rating, watch trailers, and keep track of their liked content.
+BingeBuddy is a dynamic web application that allows users to discover trending movies and TV shows, filter content by genre and minimum rating, watch trailers, and keep track of their liked content.

 ## ✨ Features